 Fresno State will be playing a football game in San Jose for the second consecutive game and the 29thtime in history.
 The Bulldogs beat rival San Jose State 37-6 on Nov.
 25 at Spartan Stadium.
 Fresno State has played 26 of those games at Spartan Stadium since it opened in 1933, all against San Jose State.
 Fresno State owns a 9-16-1 all-time record in the stadium.
 Fresno State has won three of the last four games it has played at Spartan Stadium, including two in a row.

 After tying for the conference championship and receiving a berth in the EA Sports Las Vegas Bowl, the Red Wave came out in droves to support the Bulldogs this season.
 In addition to setting program records for season tickets sold, Fresno State currently ranks second among West Coast schools and 22nd in the nation in percent of stadium capacity filled.
 In their five home games, the Bulldogs filled Bulldog Stadium (41,031) at 100.82 percent capacity.
 Fresno State currently ranks above perennial powers Kansas State (24th), Notre Dame (25th), and Georgia (30th).
 Following is a breakdown of where the Bulldogs rate regionally and in the WAC in percent of stadium capacity filled:

-arrival, the Bulldogs have played 16 bowl teams during the regular season.
+Since Pat Hill's arrival, the Bulldogs have played 16 bowl teams during the regular season.
 The 'Dogs are 4-12 against those bowl teams, with 12 of those 16 games coming on the road.
 All four of Fresno State's games against 2000 bowl opponents were played on the road.

 Over the Hill